Rice Lake Weighing Systems: Locations

 The Rice Lake Weighing Systems corporate headquarters, primary manufacturing facility and NVLAP accredited metrology lab are located in Rice Lake, Wisconsin.

 Jasper, Alabama

 Rice Lake Weighing Systems acquired Powell Scale in 2005.
 The facility in Jasper is used for an expansion of the manufacturing of truck scales and other heavy-capacity products.

 Fernley, Nevada

 The Fernley facility was established in 2011 as a west coast manufacturing hub for truck scales and other heavy-capacity products.

-Seattle, Washington
+Kent, Washington

 Rice Lake Weighing Systems acquired Measurement Systems International in 2012.
 The Seattle facility offers a comprehensive line of industrial electronic scales, crane scales, tension dynamometers and other load monitoring instrumentation.

 Monterrey, Mexico

 Rice Lake de Mexico provides sales, service and training support to Latin America.